Resentment in a Family Business: Why It Builds and What to Do About It.

 Because the person reading this isn't the problem.
 The person reading this is the one who sees it clearly — and has been absorbing the cost of everyone else's avoidance while waiting for something to change.

-If you're recognizing this in your own business, the No-BS Assessment will show you exactly what the resentment is protecting — and what it's going to keep costing you every month you wait to name it.
+If you're recognizing this in your own business, start with the No-BS Assessment.
+It's the first step toward getting clear on what's actually running things — and what it's going to take to change it.

 Take the assessment → https://www.destinyunboundcoaching.com/no-bs-assessment